micerr/A-Star-Project/README.md

     + **Euclidean Distance**: Computes the **Euclidean Distance** between two points on a plane (optimal when using **Cartesian cordinates**).

     + **Haversine Distance**: Computes the angular distance between two points on a sphere (optimal when using **Geographic cordinates**).

+    ```
+    Insert the heuristic function h(x) to use:
+        1: Dijkstra emulator
+        2: Euclidean distance
+        3: Haversine formula
+        Enter your choice :
+    ```

 - **Hash Function**: choosing an hash function is required when executing the two **HDA versions** of A* (**options 6 and 7**); each of them will be explained in detail in the project documentation.